-Sharon Barnett is well known as one of Marin’s most dynamic interpretive naturalists.
-She gets children and adults excited about nature.
-Sharon teaches science at Marin Country Day School and in the hiking instructor for The College of Marin.
-Sharon is the 2011 Terwilliger Environmental Award winner for excellence in environmental education. www.Marinnature.com
+Sharon Barnett is co-owner of Marin Nature Adventures, science teacher at Marin Country Day School, a hiking instructor for the College of Marin, and one of Marin’s most dynamic interpretive naturalists.
+Known as Sharon Heron, she gets children and adults excited about nature.
+She is the 2011 Terwilliger Environmental Award winner for excellence in environmental education.

 Bob Battagin has birded West Marin and the San Francisco Bay Area for 17 years.
 He has led many field trips for several Bay Area Audubon Societies and has contributed monthly birding articles to the Plumas Audubon Society’s newsletter for the past 13 years.